royalcala/drizzle-graphql-plus/src/build-schema-sdl-with-dl/README.md

   },
 });

 // 4.
+Ready to use
-Apply only the transformers you want const schema = populateFromParentDirectiveTransformer(executableSchema);
+const schema = executableSchema;
 ```

 ## Composable Architecture